locokit/locokit/README.md

 and we use it to tell puppeteer (used under the hood by storyshot for imageshot) to wait the DOM element with the CSS selector you define is really in the DOM.

+We encounter lots of issues on Mac OS, so if you use this OS, don't worry if your CI is broken.
+Ask a developer with a Linux OS to update your shots.

 ### Customize configuration

-A configuration file is present in `public/assets/js/config.js`.
+A configuration file is present in `public/config.js`.

 ```js
 const LCK_SETTINGS = {